7.4. Calculating Dynamic Derivatives using Sliding Interfaces#

 The rotational center is also located at [0, 0, 0] and the axis of rotation is along the y-axis.

 The mesh was generated using the automated meshing workflow.
-The geometry file, surfaceMesh.json and volumeMesh.json are provided so the readers can easily generate the mesh in their account.
 For more information about this automated meshing workflow please see Automated Meshing.

 The entire simulation contains two cases: